tripal/tripal_doc/docs/dev_guide/lessons/profiling_performance.rst

 For example, if you wanted to profile loading of the frontpage of your Tripal site, you would go to the following URL: http://localhost/?XDEBUG_TRIGGER.

-While the page is loading, XDebug is profiling the actions taken and saving the information it gleems to the /var/www/drupal/web/modules/contrib/tripal/tripaldocker/xdebug_output directory inside the docker.
+While the page is loading, XDebug is profiling the actions taken and saving the information it gleans to the /var/www/drupal/web/modules/contrib/tripal/tripaldocker/xdebug_output directory inside the docker.
 You can see these by looking inside that directory in the docker:

 .. code-block:: console